31 Perennial Flowers For Shaded Gardens With Limited Sun

 Siberian bugloss is a perennial that does well in shade, and has beautiful blue flowers.

-Siberian Bugloss can grow to around 1.5 feet tall in zones 3 to 8.
-This perennial is another plant that can easily burn from too much sun.
-It can do very well in the shade, especially in large groups.
+Siberian bugloss grows to around 1.5 feet tall in zones 3 to 8.
+This perennial can easily burn from too much sun.
+It does very well in the shade, especially in large groups.
 Though it needs moist, well-drained soil to thrive.

 This mid-sized plant provides blue flowers, and blooms in late spring.
-It has dark green foliage.
-Siberian Bugloss is known to last a long time with very little maintenance needed.
-It can be a good groundcover after it has time to develop.
+It has dark green, heart-shaped foliage.
+Siberian bugloss is known to last a long time with very little maintenance.
+It’s a good groundcover once established.

 Solomon’s Seal